Semcon AB is a Swedish company active on a global market. The company’s shares are quoted on the Nasdaq Stockholm.

 Semcon has decided the entire Board will carry out the audit committee’s tasks.
 The entire Board aims at keeping in close contact with the company’s auditors so that it can satisfactorily follow significant issues concerning the company’s accounts, reporting routines, management of company assets and internal control.

 Semcon has decided that the entire Board will carry out the Remuneration Committee’s tasks.

 The auditors are elected by the General Annual Meeting after proposal from the Nomination Committee.

-Group management consists of the CEO, CFO, General Counsel, Director Corporate Communications & Marketing and Presidents for the business areas.
+Group management consists of the CEO, CFO, General Counsel, Director Corporate Communications & Marketing, Director HR and Sustainability and Presidents for the business areas.
 Group management holds regular meetings led by the CEO.
 The meetings follow an agenda and are minuted.
 In addition to these meetings, a number of meetings are held where all, or parts of, the Group management are present along with to the employees from the Group.
 Group management works towards close contact with every business area in order to support and provide help and the tools to make the business more effective, marketing, business development and internal exchange of knowledge.